mpvginde/pySTEPS-BE/docs/source/product.rst

 Radar Analysis
 ---------------
-The radar analyses used by RMI-PYSTEPS are composite, post-processed, 5 minute rainfall rate products.
+The radar analyses used by pySTEPS-BE are composite, post-processed, 5 minute rainfall rate quantative precipitation estimation (QPE) products.
-This product is created at the RMI by combining (if available) images from 5 radars:
+This product is created at the RMI using the open-source library `wradlib <https://wradlib.org>`_  to combine (if available) images from 5 radars:

 * Helchteren (Belgium)
 * Jabbeke (Belgium)